Dimension Data's leadership team gets a refresh

 Phillips has been a key member of Dimension Data's leadership team since joining the business in 2010 and most recently held the role of NSW solutions manager.

-As the Data Centre Business Unit general manager, Vandenberg will work with organisations to deliver business outcomes through optimisation of the design, implementation and management of all aspects of data centre infrastructure, from storage and virtualisation to back-up and recovery.
+As the Data Center Business Unit general manager, Vandenberg will work with organisations to deliver business outcomes through optimisation of the design, implementation and management of all aspects of data center infrastructure, from storage and virtualisation to back-up and recovery.
 Vandenberg replaces Peter Prowse who was promoted to the global role of group vice president of strategic partnerships.

-Prior to Vandenberg’s promotion, he was the national manager for Dimension Data’s Data Centre Business Unit, and led a team of sales people, architects, consultants and engineers responsible for expanding the data centre business.
+Prior to Vandenberg's promotion, he was the national manager for Dimension Data's Data Center Business Unit, and led a team of sales people, architects, consultants and engineers responsible for expanding the data center business.